ncmdev/plexusent.github.io/trailerWidget.md

 overview: true
 ---
 # Trailer Widget
-Off the shelf, the widget injects a trailer, availability data and quick alerts directly into the page.
+Off the shelf, the widget injects a trailer, availability data, and quick alerts directly into the page.

 ![ad unit](screenshots/trailerUnit.png)

 ## Features:

-* Trailer: You can specify any Youtube (or potentially another player platform) video.
+* Trailer: You can specify any YouTube (or potentially another player platform) video.

 * Availabilities: Users can see which services a movie is currenlty playing on.
 The availabilities automatically update in real time so you don't have to do it.